 We are to speak in confession about things that make us uncomfortable.
-There may be things that make us feel humiliated, hurt, and ashamed.
-Therefore, it is natural to have fear and anxiety about confession.
+There may be things, which make us feel humiliated, hurt, and ashamed.
+Therefore, it is natural to be afraid and anxious about confession.
 In the Orthodox Church, sin is understood as sickness.
 One shall know that the priest has a function like that of a doctor.
 Just like your loved ones may take you to a doctor when you are sick for your physical health, the priest helps heal your spiritual health.
-It is God who heals you from your illness, not the doctor.
-Similarly, it is God who absolves you of your sins.
-However, without a doctor, you will never be healed, and similarly, without priests, whom Christ has entrusted to extend healing from sins, your sins won't be forgiven.
+It is God, who heals you from your illness and not the doctor.
+Similarly, it is God, who absolves your sins.
+However, without a doctor, you will never be healed and similarly, without priests, whom Christ has entrusted to extend the healing from sins, your sins won't be forgiven.
 The priest is not there to judge you or tell anyone else what you confessed.
 He is there to listen, guide, and ultimately pray to God on your behalf for forgiveness.

-Although you are confessing to the priest, in reality, the priest is only a witness who guides you as you confess to the Lord.
+While you are confessing to the priest, he serves merely as a witness and guide; in truth, you are confessing directly to the Lord.
 The priest is called to assist in your repentance, guide you out of sin, and deliver the forgiveness of God to you.
 In other words, the priest absolves you of your sins.
 Christ gave the authority to "forgive and retain" sins to the Apostles (St. John 20:23).
-The Apostles, through laying on of hands (ordination), gave the authority to the bishops, who then gave it to the priests.
+The Apostles, through laying on of hands (ordination), gave the authority to the bishops who then gave it to the priests.
 The authority to forgive sins is therefore the expression of Apostolic Succession.